 The SAMRO Hubert van der Spuy National Music Competition is organized and presented by the Tygerberg branch of the South African Society of Music Teachers and was inspired by the SASMT’s Hubert van der Spuy.
 The first competition took place in 1989.
-In 2013 the competition celebrated its 25th anniversary.
+In 2020 the competition will celebrate its 32nd anniversary.

 It is the only one at this level in South Africa and has already put a number of young South African musicians on the road to (even international) acclaim and successful careers in music.

 The mission of the Samro Hubert van der Spuy National Music Competition is to offer talented young music learners the opportunity to learn from one another in a competition environment and to compete on a national level.